strainer/Fdrandom.js/readme.md

 Method  |Speed % | Notes
  :----- | :-----:| :-------------------------------------
 pot     | 0.005  | Clone and seed Fdrandom object (pot)
-hot     | 0.005  | Clone Fdrandom using seeds from browser crypto
+hotpot  | 0.005  | Clone Fdrandom using seeds from browser crypto
 repot   | 5>0.5% | Resets or reseeds an existing pot getstate|  5%    | Gets an array containing state of a pot setstate|  5%    | Sets state of pot with array (no reseeding)